 Healthy Alternatives to Sugar

 There are many healthy natural alternatives to refined sugars.
 I have included the glycemic index for these sweeteners.
 The glycemic index tells you how quickly the carbohydrates turn to sugar in your blood.
-The higher the GI rating, the greater the spike of glucose in the blood stream the more insulin released.
+The higher the GI rating, the greater the spike of glucose in the blood stream and the more insulin released.
 To give you a point of reference, refined white table sugar has a GI of 80 and is considered a high GI.
 High-fructose corn syrup has a very high GI rating of 87.
 Most processed foods contain some amount of high-fructose corn syrup.
-Read the labels of the products you purchase, if they contain high-fructose corn syrup, try to avoid them!
+Read the labels of the products you purchase; if they contain high-fructose corn syrup, try to avoid them!